 We regret any inconvenience, but dogs are not permitted (trained assistance dogs are welcome).

 Please address enquiries (including stallholder enquiries) to Chris Chapple by phone (0407 431 366) or elthamFM@gmail.com

-There are a full range of stalls, from veggies and fruit to condiments and sweet treats.
-All the stallholders are from within Victoria, with around half from within North East Melbourne (around 15 from Nillumbik and a further 30 from the surrounding suburbs).
+The market offers a large range of stalls, from veggies and fruit to condiments and sweet treats.
+All the stallholders are from within Victoria, with around half from within North East Melbourne (around 15 from Nillumbik and a further 30 from the surrounding municipalities).
 This is a much higher number of truly local stallholders than at any other farmers’ market in Melbourne.
 All are selling their own produce (i.e. no re-sellers).

 Eltham Farmers’ Market aims to be a single-use, plastic bag free market.
 Please bring your own bags.
-In addition, as a substitute for plastic bags, market visitors will be offered two sustainable alternatives:
+In addition, as a substitute for plastic bags, market visitors are offered two sustainable alternatives:

 - A re-usable jute bag.
 Eltham Farmers’ Market branded jute bags are available at the information marquee for $5 each.